jagwong81/L-Series-Laboratory-Systems/README.md

 - L2-6  — The Negotiated Order of Laboratory Systems

   - Chapter 1 — Continuity: The Continuous Negotiation of Laboratory Order
+  - Chapter 2 — Consistency: The Persistence of Shared System Assumptions

 ---